 Showcase your skills

-From keeping track of every patient’s status and needs to soothing a worried family member, you use your skills daily.
-Your resume’s skills section needs to showcase your specific strengths to improve the health of your job search.
+Your resume’s skills section is a great place to catch the attention of hiring managers and applicant tracking systems.
+From keeping track of every patient’s status and needs to soothing a worried family member, you use your nursing skills daily.

 You use hard skills to handle the technical challenges that arise, from handling IVs to administering CPR.
-You use soft skills to build relationships with your colleagues and show patients the proper empathy and care.
+And, you use soft skills to build relationships with your colleagues and show patients the proper empathy and care.

 It’s not a matter of hard vs soft skills.
 They actually work hand-in-hand to create the ideal nursing candidate.